jpmondet/devnet_training/maths_4_dev/some_theorems.md

 Every DAG with n vertices has a chain of size greater than sqrt(n) or an antichain of size at least sqrt(n).

+For any digraph, G, the walk relations G+ and G* are transitive

+For any digraph, G, the walk relation G* is reflexive

+R is a DAG iff R+ is irreflective.

+A relation R is a strict partial order (transitive & irreflexive) iff R is the positive walk relation of a DAG.

+A digraph D is a DAG iff D+ is asymmetric.

+A relation is a weak partial order iff it is the walk relation a of DAG. (same as strict but antisymettric, that is the condition is relaxed when a vertex is compared to itself)

+Every weak partial order is isomorphic to the subset relation on a collection of sets.

+Every strict partial order is isomorphic to the proper subset relation on a collection of sets.

+### Simple Graphs

+**Handshaking Lemma** : The sum of the degrees of the vertices in a simple graph equals twice the number of edges.

+A graph, G, with at least one edge is bipartite iff its chromatic number = 2

+A graph with maximum degree at most k is (k+1)-colorable.